Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 supply the name of your as of date table.

 ##### Satellites
 This is a dictionary of the satellites that is used to define their metadata.
-Each satellite entry will be its name exatly and will contain two nested dictionaries pk and ldts. which will define the satellite key and the date column used to compare to the as of table.
+Each satellite entry will be its name exactly and will contain two nested dictionaries pk and ldts. which will define the satellite key and the date column used to compare to the as of table.
 These will contain a key pair described below.